 In the early 70s the Twin Towers rose over Lower Manhattan, but by 1978 New York City was bankrupt and the desolation of the Battery Park landfill stretched along the Hudson.

 The wind off the river blew sand in all directions and whole neighborhoods fled the spreading anarchy.

 The rich knew nothing of the poor.

-The Concorde flew them direct from JFK to Paris.
+Every morning Concordes flew wealthy passengers from JFK to Paris.

 "It's good for my career."

 Sean never asked any questions and wrote poems about the waiting.

 Sometimes it was a girl.

 Plenty of fun girls roamed New York.

 They did things for money, because everything had a price.